OPALX-project/OPALX-project.github.io/git-usage.md

 After all discussions are closed and the merge request has been approved, you can merge it.
 Merging **must** be done in Gitlab!

-## Develop a new OPAL Feature
+## 4. Develop a new OPAL Feature

-In OPAL, each developer works in a fork of the central repository inside your personal group or the OPAL group.
-When the development is done, the code is merged back into the central repository.

-To develop a new feature for a given OPAL project, you have to
+Huge changes like OPAL3d should be done in a fork.
+This includes all student work like Master- and PhD. thesis.

+The basic workflow is:

 1. Create a fork
 1. Clone and setup the clone
 1. Code your feature
+1. Regularly merge changes from the central repository (git@gitlab.psi.ch:OPAL/src.git)
+1. Create a merge request from your fork to the central repository, when the work is done or something usable is available
-1. Merge your changes into central repository
+1. Merge your changes into central repository after approval

 In the next sections these steps are explained in more detail.